wangkx/Ingress-Configuration-1/user-pass authentication.md

 contains username and password for users

 ```
-htpasswd -c auth <username>
+htpasswd -c auth user1

 ```
 Generate a password when prompted.

-Run:
+***

+Display contents of auth file:

 ```
 cat auth

 ```
-to see the password generated.

-## Use a file to create Ingress rule
+## Create a secret
-This file protects the application.
+basic-auth secret is used for credentials for basic authentication
 ```
 kubectl create secret generic basic-auth --from-file=auth

 ```
-'basic-auth' is the name.

-Then, create the ingress rule.
+## Create ingress rule
+Protect the application
 ```
 nano ingress-rule.yaml